yylluu/yylluu.github.io/_publications/2010-10-01-paper-title-number-2.md

 title: "On Enabling Machine Learning Tasks atop Public Blockchains: a Crowdsourcing Approach"
 collection: publications
 permalink: /publication/2010-10-01-paper-title-number-2
-excerpt: 'We explore how to enable the machine learning subroutines in the smart contract by the methodology of crowdsourcing.'
+excerpt: 'We explore how to enable the machine learning subroutines in the smart contract by the methodology of crowdsourcing.
+The problem of outsourcing/crowdsourcing machine learning programs is studied in a game theory model.'
 date: 2018-10-01
 venue: 'IEEE ICDMW'
 paperurl: 'https://ieeexplore.ieee.org/document/8637413'